 Having more information about where or when radiation exposure occurs is an important benefit of the system.
 Knowing which Station modules provide the best shielding could be valuable in designing future deep-space spacecraft.

 DOSIS-3D helps to understand space radiation and how it penetrates the Space Station walls.
 Active and passive radiation detectors are being used to map the radiation in all of the Station’s modules.

 Europe’s Columbus laboratory is monitored by 11 passive dosimeters.
 The dosimeters are about the size of a pack of playing cards and attached to the walls of Columbus with Velcro.
 They record how much radiation has been absorbed in total during the period they are in space.

 This experiment has been monitoring radiation levels for a number of years and after each six-month crew rotation the detectors are replaced to record changes in radiation.
-ESA astronaut Thomas Pesquet will remove the old set of dosimeters from Columbus, pack them for return to Earth, and stick a new set to the walls.
+ESA astronaut Thomas Pesquet removed the old set of dosimeters from Columbus, packed them for return to Earth, and stuck a new set to the walls.

 In addition to the passive detectors, DOSIS-3D uses active dosimeters that measure fluctuations in radiation levels over time.
 Data from all Station partners are shared to create as complete a picture of space radiation as possible.

 Earth’s magnetic field is constantly flowing around us and influencing our daily lives.
 Aside from protecting us from solar winds, it also makes a compass work and it helps birds to find their destination when migrating.
 This same force can interact and interfere with equipment and experiments on the International Space Station.

 Magvector investigates how Earth’s magnetic field interacts with an electrical conductor.
 Using extremely sensitive magnetic sensors placed around and above the conductor, the researcher will gain insight into how the magnetic field influences how conductors work.